 If you’ve been guilty of borrowing irresponsibly in the past, lenders may be unwilling to take a risk on you without the backing of a guarantor, particularly if you have a CCJ.

 You should always really consider whether borrowing is in your best financial interests.
 Only borrow what you know you can comfortably afford to pay back, particularly when your guarantor’s credit rating is at risk as well as your own.

-If you’re already struggling with your credit, contacting an organisation that offers free debt advice, such as the government’s Money Advice Service could provide you with helpful advice.
+If you’re already struggling with your credit, contacting an organisation that offers free debt advice, such as the government’s Money Helper could provide you with helpful advice.

 If you’re ready to apply for a guarantor loan, you can start your application here.